rw-dalai/javascript-introduction/10_JavaScript-Language.md

 ### Operators

-In JavaScript operators are used to perform operations on variables and values.
+In JavaScript, `operators` are used to perform operations on variables and values.

 - **Arithmetic Operators**: `+`, `-`, `*`, `/`